 - take place in a recognised Queensland school or a Queensland Government–approved kindergarten;

 - meet all necessary Queensland Government legislative requirements including those provided, for example, under the Work Health and Safety Act 2011 and the Working with Children (Risk Management and Screening) Act 2000; and

 - be delivered between 26 February and 14 December 2018.

 How to apply

-- Read the Artist in Residence documents - guidelines, application form, frequently asked questions (FAQs) and important information for applicants.
+- Read the Artist in Residence documents - guidelines, frequently asked questions, Artists in Residence Terms of Funding 2017–18 and important information for applicants.